Laboratory and field testing of a residential heat pump retrofit for a DC solar nanogrid: Experimental methodology

 The heat pump was placed in a pair of psychrometric chambers to simulate indoor and outdoor conditions using AHRI Standard 210/240.
 Table \ref{ta:AHRI-210-240} shows the steady-state test conditions for variable-speed unitary split residential systems.

 The heat pump was instrumented with thermocouples and pressure transducers to directly measure the refrigerant and air properties.
 Laboratory data was collected using a National Instruments cRIO-2091 data acquisition system and the communication and data handling systems described in \cite{pergantis2023sensors}.
 Figure \ref{fig:PID_DCHP_cool} shows a piping and instrumentation diagram (adapted from \cite{ore_evaluation_2020}), which details the placement for cooling mode of the thermocouples, pressure transducers, and a Coriolis mass flow meter in the refrigerant cycle.
-Figure \ref{fig:PID_DCHP_heat} shows a similar piping and instrumentation diagram for heating mode.
-The four-way valve in Figure \ref{fig:PID_DCHP_heat} switches the heat pump to heating mode by reversing the direction refrigerant flow so that the indoor and outdoor heat exchangers function as the condenser and evaporator, respectively.
+The four-way valve in Figure \ref{fig:PID_DCHP_cool} switches the heat pump to heating mode by reversing the direction of refrigerant flow so that the indoor and outdoor heat exchangers function as the condenser and evaporator, respectively.
 Table \ref{ta:state-points} shows the refrigerant states, which are numbered the same for heating and cooling.

 Table \ref{ta:uncertainty} shows types of sensors used and the associated measurement uncertainty ranges.
 Air dry-bulb temperature data was collected using three-by-three thermocouple grids at the inlet and outlet of the indoor unit.
 A chilled mirror dewpoint temperature humidity sensor was used to calculate the relative humidity at the outlet of the indoor unit.
 A capacitive relative humidity sensor was placed at the inlet to the indoor unit.
 The dry-bulb temperature and relative humidity were used to calculate an energy balance between the air and refrigerant as specified in AHRI Standard 210/240.
 Since the system is variable-speed, the manufacturer provided a proprietary testing controller to operate the unit under the AHRI Standard 210/240 test conditions.
 This controller adjusts the revolutions per minute of the outdoor fan, indoor fan fan, and compressor.